mcdemarco/the-new-kitchen-cookbook/meat/moreMeatballs.md

 ## Directions

-1. Optionally brown the diced onion about 8 minutes in olive oil, and add the garlic for another minute, then remove from oil.
-(Leave the pan on the heat.)
+1. Optionally brown the diced onion about 8 minutes in olive oil.
+2. Add the garlic for another minute, then remove from oil.
+(Leave the pan.)
 2. Mix all ingredients except oil.
 3. Roll into meatballs about 1 inch in diameter.  ![raw](../images/raw.jpg)
 4. Brown on all sides in pan.  ![browning](../images/browning.jpg)